-The Mondelez Global LLC TIP Plan (the "Plan") is a defined contribution plan sponsored by Mondelez Global LLC ("Mondelez Global") for its eligible employees and the eligible employees of its participating affiliated employers.
+The Mondelēz Global LLC TIP Plan (the "Plan") is a defined contribution plan sponsored by Mondelēz Global LLC ("Mondelēz Global") for its eligible employees and the eligible employees of its participating affiliated employers.

 The Plan was established effective as of September 1, 2012 in anticipation of the spin-off of Kraft Foods Group, Inc. ("KFGI") to shareholders of Kraft Foods Inc. The spin-off occurred on October 1, 2012, at which point, Kraft Foods Inc. changed its name to Mondelēz International, Inc. ("Mondelēz International").
 Mondelēz Global is a wholly owned subsidiary of Mondelēz International.
 In connection with the spin-off, certain employees who had been employed by KFGI immediately prior to the spin-off were transferred to, and became employees of, Mondelēz Global.
 The KFGI TIP Plan account balances of those employees were spun-off from the KFGI TIP Plan to the Plan contemporaneously with the corporate spin-off.
 References in these financial statements to periods prior to October 1, 2012 refer to periods where an employee may have been employed by KFGI and had been eligible for the KFGI TIP Plan.
-During 2013, certain participant account balances from the Plan were transferred to the KFGI TIP Plan.
+During 2014, certain participant account balances from the Plan were transferred to the KFGI TIP Plan.
 This is shown as a "Transfer to the Kraft Foods Group, Inc. TIP Plan" on the statement of changes in net assets available for benefits.

-Throughout the year, employees transfer to various positions within Mondelēz International or within a participating employer.
+Throughout the year, employees transfer to various positions within Mondelēz International which can change the employee's status from union represented to non-union or vice versa.
 This may result in a transfer to or from the Plan.
-This is shown as a "Transfer from the Mondelēz Global LLC Thrift Plan" on the statement of changes in net assets available for benefits.
+For 2014 this is shown as a "Transfer from the Mondelēz Global LLC Thrift Plan" on the statement of changes in net assets available for benefits.

 Participants should refer to the official Plan document that legally governs the operation of the Plan for a complete description of the Plan's provisions.
-The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and the U.S. Internal Revenue Code of 1986 (the "Code").
+The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and the U.S. Internal Revenue Code of 1986, as amended (the "Code").